Wise After the Event: Reissues

 In 1990, Wise After the Event was released on CD by Virgin Records, with "Squirrel" as a bonus track.
 This was followed by a 2-CD remastered edition released in July 2007 in Japan by Arcangelo Records with a limited edition mini-vinyl sleeve.
 Included is "Squirrel" and a disc of 14 previously unreleased tracks of demos and out-takes.
 A standard CD jewel case version was released in the UK by Voiceprint Records in May 2008.

 In February 2016, Esoteric Recordings released a 4-disc Deluxe Edition of the album with a new stereo mix completed in 2016, a second CD containing the same bonus material as the 2008 Voiceprint release, and a third CD with a remastered version of the original stereo mix.
 The fourth disc is a DVD containing a new 5.1 surround sound.
 All mixes were completed using the original multi-track master tapes.
 Also included is a poster and a 20-page booklet with photos and extensive liner notes.
-Phillips did consider going back to the original concept and present it with an accompanying EP and with the originally planned track order, but decided against it with the idea of inserting links of music as people would have got used to how the album was released.
+Phillips did consider going back to the original concept and present it with an accompanying EP and with the originally planned track order, but decided against it as people had got used to how the album was released.